-It is a tried-and-tested way to build backlinks and to land coverage from bloggers and journalists to help you to build authority around your brand.
+Email outreach is a tried-and-tested way to build backlinks, land coverage from bloggers and journalists, and improve your brand authority.

-But there is a lot more to it than simply putting together a quick email and sending it out.
+But there’s a lot more to it than simply putting together a quick email and sending it out.

-And in this guide, we are going to walk you through the email outreach process from start to finish, specifically covering:
+In this guide, we’re going to walk you through the email outreach process from start to finish.

-And on the outset, it might sound simple, but there is more to outreach than first meets the eye.
+It might sound simple, but there’s more to outreach than first meets the eye.

-In fact, the reason why many email outreach campaigns fail is that there is not a solid process put in place, one that sets it up for success.
+In fact, the reason why many email outreach campaigns fail is that there’s not a solid process in place—one that sets it up for success.

-But it is also no secret that outreach is widely misunderstood, and often gets a bad reputation for the wrong reasons.
+But it’s also no secret that outreach is widely misunderstood.
+And often gets a bad reputation for the wrong reasons.

-Outreach emails are often considered to be spam by recipients because so many 'marketers' fail to put this solid process in place and send emails blindly to as many people as they can, regardless of whether or not they are likely to be interested.
+Outreach emails are often considered to be spam by recipients because so many marketers fail to put this solid process in place.
+Instead, they blindly send emails to as many people as they can, regardless of whether or not they’re likely to be interested.

-And that is totally the wrong approach to take.
+And that’s totally the wrong approach to take.

 Email outreach is not spam.
-It is all about carefully prospecting people who may genuinely find your content useful and who it can add real value to, sharing it, and asking them to take an action if they like what they see.
+It’s all about carefully prospecting people who may genuinely find your content useful.
+Then sharing it and asking them to take action if they like what they see.

-And to show an example, just take a look at the below:
+For example, take a look at the below:

 This was an outreach email sent to a children’s toy retailer.
 But it was sent by a company asking for a link to one of their marketing and SEO posts.

-Quite frankly, it is no wonder that outreach gets a bad reputation when emails like this are being sent to businesses.
+It’s no wonder that outreach gets a bad reputation when emails like this are sent to businesses.

-For starters, asking a children's toy retailer to link to an article about marketing makes no sense, especially given that they are asking for this from an article about Disney.
+For starters, asking a children's toy retailer to link to an article about marketing makes no sense.
+Especially given that they’re asking for this from an article about Disney.

 And secondly, a link back to this company from a marketing blog makes just as little sense.